+a.
 A small, two-sided sign mounted to the underside of an awning, canopy, or roof of a porch that identifies a commercial establishment.
 Suspended signs are intended to be viewed by pedestrians at close range on the same side of the street.

+Size

 Area (max.)
 4 sq. ft. / side

 Width (max.)
 3 feet

 Height (max.)
 3 feet

+Location

 Clear Height over Sidewalk/Porch (min.)
+7 feet

-7 feet Number of Signs 1 per Tenant
+Number of Signs 1 per Tenant

-- A suspended sign may not extend beyond the edge of the awning or canopy it is mounted - ii.
+- b.
+Standards - i.
+A suspended sign may not extend beyond the edge of the awning or canopy it is mounted below. - ii.
 Information type is limited to business name or logo.
 Additional information is prohibited.